as-dev0/Dataset-Divider-Gtk/README.md

 # Dataset-Divider-Gtk

-Dataset Divider is a python app that uses Gtk and allows you to divide csv data files and display the resulting graphs.
+Dataset Divider is a Python app that uses Gtk and allows you to divide csv data files and display the resulting graphs.
 Only csv files downloaded from https://fred.stlouisfed.org/ are supported.

 Requirements before you run this program:
 1) You must have matplotlib installed.
 You may run the following command to install it: "pip install matplotlib".